sisoje/testable-view-swiftui/README.md

 ```
 ### Body evaluation notifications

 We need to notify the test function that body evaluation happened.
-To achieve this is we add `let _ = assertViewInspectorBody()` as the first line of the body.
+To achieve this is we add `let _ = assert(bodyAssertion)` as the first line of the body.

 **NOTE: Assertion does not evaluate in release!**